jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Make this a more extensive topic with a full description of the Symbol language >

 <
 The theory of the Symbol language is a soup of concepts.
-However, in a book you have to start at one point and gradually explain things one by one, without referring to any unexplained material, even though it’s part of the soup.
+However, in a book you might start at one point and gradually explain things one by one, without referring to any unexplained material, even though it’s part of the soup.
 It was hard to find a point at which to start, and the beginning of the book is definitely not the first part of the book I wrote.

 This summary, though, doesn’t organize Symbol in the order of explaining it and it doesn’t cover concrete examples either.
 It just orders the concepts by category and is an overview of the soup of rules that is Symbol.
 \>